-January 1, 2022 - December 31, 2022
+January 1 - December 31, 2023

-Evidence of Coverage
+Evidence of Coverage:

-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Perennial Advantage Concierge (HMO C-SNP)
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Perennial Advantage Freedom (HMO)

-This booklet gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2022.
-It explains how to get coverage for the health care services and prescription drugs you need.
+This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2023.
 This is an important legal document.
 Please keep it in a safe place.